shigde/sfu/README.md

 ### Run Media Runner

+With the Media Runner it is possible to stream static video files in a lobby.

+##### Create static media files

 Create IVF named output.ivf that contains a VP8/VP9/AV1 track and/or output.ogg that contains a Opus track

 ```